 The ‘Conversions’ segment analyzes your defined objectives and whether they have been achieved.

 Under ‘Conversions,’ you can view the conversion rate for your defined goals and determine how many transactions took place within a certain period.
 Examples of such transactions include:

 Each of these examples can represent a conversion.
 This is because a conversion refers to the achievement of a specific goal.

-You now know how Google Analytics can help assessing the performance of your website.
-But be careful!
-Never rely on a single parameter only.
-Just because the sales of your online shop are increasing does not necessarily mean that you are making more profit.
-Maybe the number of returns has also gone up?
-Perhaps even more than the sales?
-This would mean that your profit went down and you missed it by simply considering a single parameter.
+You now know how Google Analytics can help to assess the performance of your website, but be careful!
+Never rely on just one parameter.
+Just because the sales of your online shop are increasing, that does not necessarily mean that you are making more profit.
+Maybe the number of returns has also increased, maybe even more than the sales.
+This would result in less profit, and you may have missed it by being focussed on sales only.

 Published on 04/12/2016 by Irina Hey.

 Irina Hey is a keynote speaker and an expert in the field of customer acquisition, lead generation and data driven marketing.
 Until April 2018 she worked as a Product Owner of Acquisitions and coordinated all strategic marketing activities at Ryte.Become a guest author »